wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-41!

+-   !begin-bullet!
--   Matrix and vector tidiers have been deprecated in favor of `tibble::as_tibble` and `tibble::enframe`
+    Matrix and vector tidiers have been deprecated in favor of `tibble::as_tibble` and `tibble::enframe`

+    !end-bullet!
+-   !begin-bullet!
--   Dataframe tidiers and rowwise dataframe tidiers have been deprecated
+    Dataframe tidiers and rowwise dataframe tidiers have been deprecated

+    !end-bullet!
+-   !begin-bullet!
--   `bootstrap()` has been deprecated in favor of the [`rsample`](https://rsample.tidymodels.org/)
+    `bootstrap()` has been deprecated in favor of the [`rsample`](https://rsample.tidymodels.org/)

+    !end-bullet!
+-   !begin-bullet!
--   `inflate` has been removed from `broom`
+    `inflate` has been removed from `broom`

+    !end-bullet!

 !end-bullets-41!